manojake/javascript-playground/cssCheetSheet.md

 ### Useful Grid pattern

 _grid-template-columns: repeat(auto-fit, minmax(200px,1fr));_ will try to fit as many columns in a row which has a minimum width of 200px sharing whatever space is leftover among all the columns.
 The maximum is 1fr which, as we already know, distributes space evenly between tracks.

+### Line-based placement

+You can also specify which ines the elemnts should be placed.
+For nstance the below style will make the headrr span from column 1 to column 3 in grid row 1.

+    header {
+      grid-column: 1 / 3;
+      grid-row: 1;
+    }